pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ### Xception Feature Extractor

-Xception was used as the base CNN model.
-The top classification layer was removed so that the model could be used as a feature extractor.
+Xception was used as the base convolutional neural network model.
+The top classification layer was removed so that Xception could be used as a feature extractor.

 Xception helps capture spatial features such as: